webhintio/hint/docs/user-guide/rules/ssllabs.md

 [`node-ssllabs`][node-ssllabs] to analyze the SSL configuration of a server and report a grade.

-Please look at [SSL Labs' Methodology Overview][ssllabs methodology] if you want to know more about the process.
+Please look at [SSL Labs’ Methodology Overview][ssllabs methodology] if you want to know more about the process.

 Notes: